Numb11/Numb11/README.md

 ### Hi 👋,

-I am a graduate of a BSc (Hons) in Computer Science and looking to develop my portfolio through collaboration and perosnal proejcts.
+Graduate of a BSc (Hons) in Computer Science with a focus on AI automation and a soft spot for Robotics and IoT.

 [My LinkedIn](https://www.linkedin.com/in/joe-lyons-395373267/)